-The set contains: board, 6 round balls, 6 alternative balls, 2 starting position markers, 2 ball pushers, 6 dice, 6 cards, 18 flat obstacles, 6 vertical obstacles, 8 movement slowing obstacles (4 sand and 4 puddle), slider, scorepad and game rules (text booklet and diagrams booklet).
+The set contains: board, 6 round balls, 2 starting position markers, 6 dice, 14 flat obstacles, 4 vertical obstacles, 8 movement slowing obstacles (4 sand and 4 puddle), slider, scorepad and game rules (text booklet and diagrams booklet).

-- The board shows 6 different basic course holes, numbered from 1 to 6 and bounded by a low wall (A).
-(The seventh course hole is featured on the inner cardboard).
-Each course hole consists of a grid of hexes, and one hex contains the hole (B) for the ball to be put into.
-At the opposite end, there is the tee area (shaded rectangle) covering 6 starting hexes (C).
-Next to each course hole, there is an indicator of the order of play (D), and on the board also contains the move counter (E) and a ball direction indicator (F). - The balls (G) come in 6 different colors.
-The alternative balls (H) are flat, in order to be more convenient for handling.
-(If used together at the same time, even 12 players can participate.) - A starting position marker (I) can be used (optional) to mark the starting position of the ball in each stroke, for easier calculation. - Ball pushers (J) are an aid for moving the balls on the board. - The 6 dice (K) are in different colors, and with different numbers.
-The board shows all the numbers on each die (L). - Cards (M) are used in combination with the white die.
-There are 6 of them, out of which one does not contain any numbers, so the players can define the numbers at will. - Flat obstacles (N).
-There are 18 of them, in several shapes, and they can be placed in such a way that they only deflect the ball, or they partially allow the ball to pass through.
+- The board shows 6 different basic course holes, numbered from 1 to 6 and bounded by a low wall.
+(The seventh course hole is featured on the inner cardboard of the box and will be part of the set if the Kickstarter campaign stretch goal is reached, along with two corresponding vertical obstacles).
+Each course hole consists of a grid of hexes, and one hex contains the hole for the ball to be put into.
+At the opposite end, there is the tee area (shaded rectangle) covering 6 starting hexes.
+Next to each course hole, there is an indicator of the order of play, and on the board also contains the move counter and a ball direction indicator.

+- The balls come in 6 different colors.

+- A starting position marker can be used (optional) to mark the starting position of the ball in each stroke, for easier calculation.

+- The 6 dice are in different colors, and with different numbers.
+The board shows all the numbers on each die.

+- Flat obstacles.
+There are 14 of them, in several shapes, and they can be placed in such a way that they only deflect the ball, or they partially allow the ball to pass through.

+- Vertical obstacles.
+There are a total of 4, of different shapes.

+- Movement slowing obstacles represent water and sand.

+- Scorepad.

-- Vertical obstacles (O).
-There are a total of 6, of different shapes, out of which 4 are intended for any hole, and 2 correspond to the inner cardboard. - Movement slowing obstacles represent water (P) and sand (Q). - Scorepad (R). - Slider (S) for the move counter, in the form of a plastic hexahedron of any color.
+- Slider for the move counter, in the form of a plastic hexahedron of any color.